Goth-Rei-Codes/selenium-setup-guillotine/Features/selenium-gatsu/README.md

         <br>

-        > **WARNING**: There's no need to execute a single build, this is useful pre-builds execution
+        > **WARNING**: There's no need to execute a single build, this is useful before builds' execution

         ### Analysis with failed
         The method generateAnalysisWithFailed() generates 4 files: